 - However, they may work out a repayment plan as per the business cash flows to avoid financial difficulties while servicing the loan.

 - Contrary to the popular belief, the business loan rates are thus not exorbitant.

 - These costs are based on several criteria such as

 - The borrowers’ credentials.

-- In addition, the commission and the processing fees are nominal, which however make it easier for the businesses to borrow money from institutions.
+- Also, the commission and the processing fees are nominal, which however makes it easier for the businesses to borrow money from institutions.

 Sustain and Grow business